 How much weight should you use for hip thrusts?

+If you are using a weight in which you cannot feel the glutes working, then you’re probably going too light.
 Or, if you feel yourself struggling and your form breaking down, then reduce the load you’re using.

 How can you progress hip thrusts without adding more weight?

 The glutes are the biggest muscle group in the body and are roughly equal parts fast and slow-twitch muscle fibers.
 That said, increasing the weight is often a great way to progress glute strength and muscle hypertrophy.
 However, it is not the only way.